 EU-ISSUED PART-FCL PRIVATE PILOT LICENCES

-Can I seek a validation after the UK leaves the EU?
+UPDATE: Can I seek a further validation after the end of the two-year general validation?

 NON-EU/UK PRIVATE PILOT LICENCES

 I have validation on my third country licence issued by another EASA member state.
-Would I still be able to operate UK-registered aircraft?
+Will I still be able to operate UK-registered aircraft?

-You would only be able to operate UK-registered aircraft in UK airspace with your EASA validation for a period of up to two years.
-You would need to seek validation from the UK CAA to continue operating UK-registered aircraft outside UK airspace and after the two year period.
-More information about how you can seek a validation will be available shortly.
+You will only be able to operate UK-registered aircraft in UK airspace with your EASA validation for a period of up to two years.
+You will need to seek validation from the UK CAA to continue operating UK-registered aircraft outside UK airspace and after the two-year period.
+More information about how you can seek a validation will be made available.